celso-henrique/github-org-js-dependency-search/README.md

-Javascript Organization Dependency Search
+Github Org JS Dependency Search
 ====================
-Ever wondered how many projects in a given Github organization have a lib dependency?
+Ever wondered how many projects in a given Github organization have a specific lib dependency, but there are too many projects to look for?
 This script was created to solve this problem.

-This project will search all projects in an organization for a specific dependency in the package.json file.
+This project will search in all projects in an organization for a specific dependency into the `package.json` file.

-File output example:
+Output example of a search for `lib-dependency`:
 ```json
 [
    {